 International Co-operative and Mutual Insurance Federation (ICMIF, established in 1922, and its secretariat in Manchester, UK), is one of the sectional organizations of ICA.
-There are 198 members at ICMIF as of October 2021.
-The total amount of premium income in all members in fiscal 2017, is about 232 billion USD.
-ICMIF members conduct some activities, such as exchanging information, holding a seminar, personnel exchange and reinsurance business in order to work toward development of cooperative insurance.
+There are 205 members at ICMIF as of April 2024.
+The total amount of premium income in all members in 2022, is about 236 billion USD.
+ICMIF conducts some activities, such as exchanging information, holding a seminar, personnel exchange and reinsurance business in order to work toward development of cooperative insurance.

-There are eight ICMIF full members, which are Zenkyoren, Kyosuiren, Kokumin Kyosai co-op, Nihon Saikyosairen, CO-OP Kyosairen (JCIF), Daigaku Seikyo Kyosairen, Nikkaren, and Kyoei Fire among JCIA member societies, also JCIA is an associate member.
-Zenkyoren and Zenrosai are the ICMIF Board member.
+There are seven ICMIF full members, which are Zenkyoren, Kyosuiren, Kokumin Kyosai co-op, Nihon Saikyosairen, CO-OP Kyosairen, Nikkaren, and Kyoei Fire among JCIA member societies, also JCIA is an associate member.
+Zenkyoren and Kokumin Kyosai co-op are the ICMIF Board member.
 Japanese ICMIF members enhance international cooperation by serving as the director or the member of various committees of ICMIF.

-Also, there are 43 members in 12 countries at Asia and Oceania Association of the ICMIF (AOA), which is a regional association of ICMIF, as of October 2021, and it holds a seminar and a forum and so on.
+Also, there are 44 members in 10 countries at Asia and Oceania Association of the ICMIF (AOA), which is a regional association of ICMIF, as of April 2024, and it holds a seminar, a forum and so on.